saltyorg/docs/docs/reference/guides/google-shared-drive.md

 # Creating a Google Shared Drive

-This article describes how to create a Google Shared Drive for use with Saltbox
+This article describes how to create a Google Shared Drive for use with Saltbox.

+This is a general descrioption of the process.
+If you go through the document Google Drive setup process you don't have to do this.

 ## Prerequisites